 Moses is still on Mount Sinai.
 So far, he has heard God give the Ten Commandments, various social laws, and instructions for how to build the tabernacle and create the priest’s special clothing.
 But now Moses’ time with God gets interrupted.
-God let’s Moses know that some of the Israelites camping around the Mountain have made an idol.
+God lets Moses know that some of the Israelites camping around the Mountain have made an idol.

 They have made this idol for a very specific purpose - to go before them.
 Israel is not in a settled city, they are on a pit stop on the way to the land God promised.
 This God, I Am, has gotten them here by going before them in pillars of fire and cloud.
 But now what?
 Who will go before them into the new land and conquer their enemies?
 A group of them come up with a solution.
 They will build their own gods to go before them.

 And what’s worse, once the idol was built, the people worshipped it as the god who brought them out of Egypt.
 They credited the work of the one true God to the work of their own hands.
-Not only have they broken one of the first two commandments, they have contradicted what God said was the basis of all the commands - that He alone was the God who brought them out of Egypt.
+Not only have they broken one of the first two commandments, but they have also contradicted what God said was the basis of all the commands - that He alone was the God who brought them out of Egypt.

 This is possibly the most offensive thing Israel could have done in this situation.
 God had just finished working with Moses on plans for how he would live among his people and guide them into the land.
 This was to be done through the tabernacle and the priesthood.
 And now they were giving God’s role to a false god and ascribing God’s work to a false god.